Chaim is a distinctive choice, ranked #976 in 2025. Your child is likely to be the only Chaim in their class.

 Common questions about the name Chaim

 Unlikely.
-With around 31 UK babies named Chaim per year, your child will almost certainly be the only Chaim in his class, and possibly the only one in the whole school.
+With around 31 UK babies named Chaim per year, your child will almost certainly be the only Chaim in their class, and possibly the only one in the whole school.

 Chaim is more popular in the US (#694) than in the UK (#981).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.